garrandall/popular-music-data/tracks/take-the-l-the-motels.md

 Now its over
 Over

+Take the L out of lover and it's over
+Take the L out of lover and it's over
-Take the L out of lover and it's over (x3)
+Take the L out of lover and it's over

-(music)

-Take the L out of lover and it's over (until fade)
+Take the L out of lover and it's over